mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 The key point that make cryptocurrencies useful in the ransomware phenomenon is its pseudo-anonymity: each user may have different public addresses, which are not bind to their true identity, in this way the attackers can easily ask for the ransom without revealing their identity.

-Cryptocurrencies ensure fast and irreversible payments, which are crucial in fraudulent activities: in fact, even if investigated, there is no way of moving back the money to the owner, which can be done in regular bank account.&#x20;
+Cryptocurrencies ensure fast and irreversible payments, which are crucial in fraudulent activities: in fact, even if investigated, there is no way of moving back the money to the owner, which can be done in regular bank account.

 Every user can have an arbitrarily large number of identities, that are not linked to personal information of the owner, this ensures that payments from different victims appear unrelated and preventing the victims from collaborating.\
-Moreover, a general lack of regularization has motivated the use of cryptocurrencies in cybercrimes.&#x20;
+Moreover, a general lack of regularization has motivated the use of cryptocurrencies in cybercrimes.

 </details>